No products in the cart.

 Products containing cannabidiol, or CBD, are popping up on store shelves across the country, just as legislators in Massachusetts are making more rules against its sale in certain products.
 In June of 2019, the state’s Agricultural Resource and Public Health Departments put out stricter guidance on which hemp-derived products will be allowed going forward.

 According to the Federation of American Scientists, there are over 25,000 possible hemp products in nine different markets: agriculture, textiles, recycling, automotive, furniture, food and beverages, paper, construction materials, and personal care.
-One of over 85 cannabis compounds made from industrial hemp, CBD has been used medicinally for thousands of years.
+One of over 85 cannabis compounds made from industrial hemp.
 Unlike tetrahydrocannabinol (THC) which is also derived from the cannabis plant, cannabidiol has no psychoactive or intoxicating properties.

 In 2018, the Food and Drug Administration (FDA) approved their first CBD product, Epidiolex, for medicinal use – a treatment for seizures for certain people with epilepsy.